,

 The delphinium bird flits through the picture – its fluffy plumage caught by a gust of wind

-My artistic work tells me very clearly: we are not outside the world,
+My artistic work tells me very clearly: I am not outside the world,

-And yes: sometimes we find answers.
-But much more often we discover new questions.
+And yes, sometimes I find answers.
+But much more often I discover new questions.

-Questions that broaden our view and make unusual connections visible.
+Questions that broaden my view and make unusual connections visible.

 Take time for art!